 According to an article by Deborah Stavis CFP® appearing in September 2014 of www.dailyworth.com “the objective is not to achieve a 100 percent probability of success, as you may have to sacrifice your current lifestyle goals unnecessarily… Monte Carlo analysis helps us prioritize how we can best spend, save and share our hard-earned capital.”
 At a minimum the probability for having excess funds should be 66%.

-The top chart on the right illustrates where this probability lies in the 4 categories of having a successful retirement, while the bottom chart on the right illustrates how these probabilities are distributed along the range of possible final estate values.
+The chart on the right illustrates where this probability lies in the 4 categories of having a successful retirement.
+The Stress Test on the right illustrates and estimates the potential impact of a market correction on your portfolio.

-The Monte Carlo simulation should be run each year to determine if the probability of success has changed and if any action should be taken.
+The Monte Carlo simulation and the Stress Test should be run each year to determine if the probability of success has changed and if any action should be taken.